microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationProxyConnector.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Set-EntraBetaApplicationProxyConnector cmdlet allows reassignment of the connector to another connector group.
+the Set-EntraBetaApplicationProxyConnector cmdlet allows reassignment of the connector to another connector group.

-## EXAMPLES
+## Examples

 ### Example 1: Move a Connector to a different Connector Group
 ```powershell